sanko/App-bsky/README.md

     bsky config wrap 100
     ```

     Sets word wrap width in characters for terminal output.
-The default is `72`.
+The default is `0` which disables word wrap.

 # See Also